hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

   - Table-table (materialized view maintenance):
     - Both streams are DB changelogs
     - Output: changes to the materialized view of the join of 2 tables
-    - Example:
-      - Twitter post cache of followers: update when post added/follower changed
+    - Example: Twitter post cache of followers: update when post added/follower changed
     - -> Materialized view of post table & follower table
-  - Need to consider time dependence of joins
+  - Need to consider time dependence of joins: join an event with old or new state?
+  - -> Can use versioning (eg the event specify the version to join)
 - Fault tolerance: ensure each event processed only once:
   - Microbatching & checkpointing: can’t deal with side effect
   - Atomic commit
-  - Idempotence (e.g., write mes offset when update DB).
+  - Idempotence (e.g., save last mes offset to the DB record).
 Requirements:
+    - Message ordering
     - Deterministic operation
     - No concurrent node updating the same value
     - Fencing to avoid declared dead but actually alive situation